devmeto5/gh-deployment-workflow/README.md

 [roadmap.sh/projects](https://roadmap.sh/projects/github-actions-deployment-workflow)

 This project demonstrates how to create a simple static website and set up automatic deployment using GitHub Actions and GitHub Pages.
-This guide will help you understand the concepts of Continuous Integration and Continuous Deployment (CI/CD) by deploying changes automatically when they are made to the repository.
+This guide will help you understand the concepts of Continuous Integration and Continuous Deployment (CI/CD) by deploying changes automatically when they are made to the repository

 ## Prerequisites